🇲🇪 Montenegro · CBCG · Digital Assets Act 2021

 The corporate tax regime is exceptionally competitive.
 Montenegro levies 9% corporate income tax on taxable profit up to EUR 100,000, rising to 15% above that threshold.
 For most early-stage and mid-size crypto operations, this results in an effective tax rate well below regional competitors.
 Combined with low operational costs in Podgorica, Montenegro presents a compelling cost-efficiency case.

-CBCG Digital Asset License — Activity Scope
+CBCG Digital Asset Licence — Activity Scope

-Activity License Required Min.
+Activity Licence Required Min.
 Capital

 Digital asset issuance (ICO/ITO) CBCG approval required Case by case

-Montenegro CBCG License — Key Requirements
+Montenegro CBCG Licence — Key Requirements

 Entity